keitaroinc/ckanext-saml2auth/README.rst

 Requirements
 ------------

-This extension works with CKAN 2.9+.
+This extension was developed for Python 3 and CKAN 2.9 and then backported to Python 2 + CKAN 2.8.

 ------------
 Installation